 6. Reverse Dutch auction

-A fairly simple method, this controls the distribution of tokens if there is significant demand for the ICO.
+For instance, if the ICO lasted for five days, 20% of the total token amount would be sold each day.
+This is a fairly simple method that controls the distribution of tokens if there is significant demand for the ICO.

 7. Collect and return